wpaccessibility/wp-a11y-docs/_posts/2025-08-27-offer-multiple-ways-to-contact-you.md

 ### In person contact

-Sometimes, like when renewing a passport, you have to show up in person to confirm your identity.
+Sometimes, such as when renewing a passport, you must appear in person to confirm your identity.
 But what if your health makes that impossible?
 Then what?

 Make sure you offer an alternative.
 As a municipality you can offer a home visit to confirm the identity of a resident.